forbesw17/DunkData/README.md

 3. Pull the latest changes from the remote repository using the following command:
 ```
-git pull origin main
+git pull origin master
 ```
-This command fetches the latest changes from the `main` branch of the remote repository (`origin`) and merges them into your local repository.
+This command pulls the latest changes from the `master` branch of the remote repository (`origin`) and merges them into your local repository.

 ## Committing Working Changes